Hamahmi/Fortuna/README.md

 <h1>Project title: Sprint1</h1>
 <br>
 <h1>Getting started</h1>
-<p>After downloading the back end portion of the project you should run both commands in the cmd
+After downloading the back end portion of the project you should run both commands in the cmd ... npm install npm start
-...
-  npm install
-  npm start